UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

 ***Explore salary trends, compare pay across roles, and make informed career decisions💼***

 ## 🎉 Welcome!
 Thank you for visiting DataSalaries!
 This is an interactive dashboard designed to provide data-driven salary insights across various data-related roles.
-By examining trends over time and comparing salaries across various roles, experience levels, and work environments, the dashboard delivers actionable insights for job seekers, employers, and industry analysts.
+By examining trends over time and comparing salaries across various roles, job locations, experience levels, and work environments, the dashboard delivers actionable insights for job seekers, employers, and industry analysts.
 Our goal is to help users make informed decisions about compensation and career planning based on reliable, data-driven insights.

 Jump straight to a section below, or scroll down to learn more!